Qarik-Group/lighthouse/README.md

 ### Install Make

-There are different ways to use `make`, that depend on your operating system.
+You'll install `make` based on what operating system you have.
 If you already have it, skip to [get software](#get-software).

 <details><summary>macOS:</summary>